Are Coding Boot Camps Worth It?

 Each campus has slightly different offerings based on its instructors, but the school teaches coding, user experience, and data science immersive courses, as well as part-time offerings in marketing, business, and career development.
 Many of the courses are available both on-campus and online.
 In Atlanta, at least, in-person courses range from $3,950 for the user experience part-time course to $13,950 for full-time web development or UX designer courses and $15,950 for full-time data science course.
 Online courses are significantly cheaper, with user experience for $850; HTML, CSS, and web design for $1,250; and web development for $3,950.

-GA claims that 99 percent of their full-time graduates who participate in their Career Services program secure a job within 180 days of starting their job search.
-A cousin of mine did the program in 2014 in San Francisco.
+General Assembly claims that 99 percent of their full-time graduates who participate in their Career Services program secure a job within 180 days of starting their job search.
+In 2014, cousin of mine did the coding boot camp in San Fransisco.
 She had a positive review of the course, and started working soon after graduation.
 However, this was before GA became popular.

 2. Hack Reactor Coding Boot Camp